 Verbatim Coding is a valuable way to organize responses to open-ended questions.
-By labeling and categorizing insightful comments from respondents using tags, you can save time by efficiently identifying common themes within your data set.
+By labeling and categorizing insightful comments from respondents using codes, you can save time by efficiently identifying common themes within your data set.

 1. Accessing Verbatim Coding